sid0312/InShort/README.md

 # InShort
-A text summarization proect based on attention networks
+A text summarization project based on attention networks